PioniaPHP-project/pionia-docs/content/docs/documentation/building-api/_index.md

 - How to document actions for frontend teams at `/docs`

 {{< prerequisites >}}
-- [Introduction](/documentation/getting-started/introduction/) — DeskFlow scaffold and ping curl
+- [Introduction](/documentation/getting-started/introduction/) — Pionia Shop scaffold and ping curl
 - [Moonlight overview](/documentation/building-api/moonlight-overview/) — envelope and switch model
 {{< /prerequisites >}}